jerdog/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-487"></i>
-  <strong>This post has been updated to the latest versions of Angular and the Angular CLI.</strong>
+  <strong>This post was updated to Angular v6 and Angular CLI 6 in June 2018.
+We are currently working on a new, updated Angular tutorial to bring the content up to date again.
+Thank you for your patience!</strong>
 </div>

 ---